cseanburns/research-notebook/source/_posts/2013-08-14-lq-vol-1-issue-1-article-7-reading-study.markdown

 **Note:** The seventh article published in *The Library Quarterly* is titled "Three Hundred Days in Roman Libraries."
-It was authored by Geneva Drinkwater, who was affiliated with the University of Chicago.
+It was authored by Geneva Drinkwater, who was affiliated with:

+**Affiliation:** University of Chicago

 **Note:** This is a very delightful account about, as the title suggests, a trip to Roman libraries.
 It begins with a trip to the